-Graduates of the ThM I program who were already involved in some form of ministry (ordained or lay) will have acquired sufficient skill, ability and experience, that they will be equipped with a more solid theological foundation for their ministry; • Survey of graduates.
-All graduates of the ThM I program will have acquired sufficient skill, ability and experience that they will be equipped to enter or to prepare for other vocations for which a solid grounding in a specific area of theological study is necessary or beneficial (The following is a representative, but by no means exhaustive, list of such vocations: positions in church ministry for which ordination is not a prerequisite; para-church agencies; teaching at a secondary school level; library work, especially in theological libraries; journalism; social work; health care). • Survey of graduates.
+Graduates of the MA program will have acquired sufficient skill, ability and experience that they will be equipped to enter or to prepare for, or will be better equipped to return to, other vocations for which a basic understanding of theological study is necessary or beneficial.
+(The following is a representative, but by no means exhaustive, list of such vocations: positions in church ministry for which ordination is not a prerequisite; para- church agencies; teaching at a secondary school level; library work, especially in theological libraries; journalism; social work; health care). • Survey of graduates. --- --- ------------------------